MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/ttm-gettoolcount.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt die Anzahl der Tools zurück.
+Gibt eine Anzahl von Tools zurück.

 ## <a name="requirements"></a>Anforderungen